kailopm/golang-cicd/README.md

+# Hello!
+This is the sample project for a Golang app with a full stream CI/CD pipeline with Jenkins, Kubernetes, and many more.

 # Go Web Application

 This is a simple website written in Golang.
 It uses the `net/http` package to serve HTTP requests.